 |The Nine Points of Roguery/The Humours of Tulla||F/F||D/D||YouTube||Buy CD||?|

 |O’Carolan’s Concerto||D||C (capo 2) & D||YouTube||Buy CD||?|

 Nancy and James form one of the best acts on the English folk scene.
 In particular, Nancy is an amazing fiddler, as shown in this piece.
 The original title, Reel du Pendu, is properly translated as The Hanged Man’s Reel, but is more often mondegreened into The Hangman’s Reel.

 My transcription is taken from the CD, but the YouTube link is to a live performance.
 This piece is in “troll” tuning (AEAC#).

 The King’s Head Tunebook

-Throughout the first decade of the 21st century, the King’s Head pub in Campbell, California, hosted a fine folk-music session every week.
+Throughout the first decade of the 21st century, the King’s Head pub in Campbell, California (now the Water Tower), hosted a fine folk-music session every week.
 The book was a collection of 101 tunes that I put together for new arrivals, in an attempt to mitigate the plethora of unfamiliar material they were confronted with.

 For those interested, you can find the Tunebook here.

 While working in Antwerp in the late ’70s, I came across this song on Belgian radio that seemed to be in some dialect of French—which dialect, I didn’t know, then.